 That said, we may infer that screen time is on a rise for both tweens and teens and thus, presume that increased screen time is also having a profound impact on our kids.

-If viewing videos is the top thing that both teens and tweens love doing on their smartphones, what kinds of videos are they watching?
+If viewing videos is the top thing that both teens and tweens love doing on their smartphones, what kind of videos are they watching?

-What kinds of ads are these kids running into?
+What kind of ads are these kids running into?